minifisk/jobsbackend/readme.md

 * ListAllMyBuckets (optional if you want to test the IAM users access)
 * PutObjectAcl

-Take note of the Access Key and Security Key for the user, you will have to provide them when setting up the application.
+Take note of the Access Key and Security Key for the user (you will only see them once), you will have to provide them when setting up the application.

+### Setting up the .env file
+In the repo is included an ".env.example" file, this contain the needed lines for setting up your own .env file.
+Remove the ".example" ending so it's just named ".env" and start filling out the credentials for your project.

+#### Secret Key
+This is a secret key that Django use for internal operations, you can generate yourself a secure key here: https://djecrety.ir/

+#### Database engine
+You need to set up a postgres database, which is the database of choice for this application.
+When you have set this up, fill in the credentials.

+#### Bucket name and region
+Here you fill out the name of your bucket and the region

+#### Email backend
+This project use a "dummy" email backend - meaning that all mails that go out are stored in a "fake inbox" and don't go out to the actual recipient, which is good for testing an application out.
+You can create a dummy email-backend over here for free https://mailtrap.io/ - check out their tutorials on how to get your credentials and then fill these out in your .env file.